HL7/bulk-data/input/pagecontent/submit.md

-## FHIR Bulk Submit Operation

 ### Audience and Scope

-This implementation guide is intended to be used by developers at organizations that aim to interoperate by sharing large FHIR datasets.
-The guide defines the application programming interfaces (APIs) through which an authenticated and authorized system (Data Provider) may submit bulk FHIR data to a server (Data Consumer) and receive status information regarding the Data Consumer's receipt and processing of the data and, where applicable, processed data.
+The Bulk Submit operation is intended to be used by developers at organizations that aim to interoperate by sharing large FHIR datasets.
+It defines the application programming interfaces (APIs) through which an authenticated and authorized system (Data Provider) may submit bulk FHIR data to a server (Data Consumer) and receive status information regarding the Data Consumer's receipt and processing of the data and, where applicable, processed data.
 The general purpose Bulk Submit operation can be implemented as defined here, or further profiled in implementation guides that constrain the options available in order to address a specific scenario.

-Use cases include:
-- A healthcare organization submitting data to a regulatory agency to meet a reporting requirement
-- A healthcare organization sending healthcare data to a payer organization to support a quality measurement calculation
-- A payer organization sharing data on claim status with a healthcare organization
-- A healthcare organization moving data from a clinical system onto a standalone FHIR server to consolidate data from multiple systems in order to run analytic queries
-- An organization providing FHIR data to an internal or external service to process the data for de-identification or other transformation
-- An organization sharing a pre-defined dataset from a clinical system with another application, such as a care management tool

-The scope of this document does NOT include:
-- The activities a Data Consumer needs to do to validate and process the submitted data
-- A legal framework for sharing data between partners, such as Business Associate Agreements, Service Level Agreements, and Data Use Agreements, though these may be required for some use cases
-- Real-time data exchange
-- Patient matching, although identifiers may be included in the submitted FHIR resources
+For a high-level comparison of Bulk Export, Bulk Submit, and Bulk Publish, see [Choosing a Bulk Operation](index.html#choosing-a-bulk-operation).

 #### Relationship to Bulk Export

-The [FHIR Bulk Export API](https://build.fhir.org/ig/HL7/bulk-data/en/export.html) represents a pull-based approach.
-The client (Data Consumer) makes a kick-off request to a server (Data Provider), polls for export status, and, when files are ready, retrieves them from the Data Provider.
-This model is well suited for ad hoc data requests, where a client is trusted by the server and is able to provide filters describing the data required for a particular use.

-In contrast, the Bulk Submit operation is a push-based approach where the Data Provider sends one or more manifests to the Data Consumer that describe a pre-coordinated data set.
-This model is well suited for cases where the required data is not ad hoc, and the Data Provider can determine the correct timing for sending data to the Data Consumer.
+Bulk Submit is the push-based complement to the pull-based [Bulk Export operation](export.html).
+In Bulk Submit, the Data Provider sends one or more manifests describing a pre-coordinated dataset to the Data Consumer.
+This is a better fit than Bulk Export when the sender already knows what must be delivered and the receiver needs in-band status or processing feedback.

+Bulk Export is the better fit for ad hoc, data consumer-driven requests where the recipient needs to specify the cohort, filters, or time window.

-The Bulk Submit operation described in this document may be used together with Bulk Export through an intermediary application that first requests a bulk export to obtain a data set from a Bulk Export server, retrieves the data, optionally transforms it, and then submits the resulting data to the Data Consumer.
+Bulk Submit may also be used in conjunction with Bulk Export through an intermediary application that first requests a bulk export, retrieves the data, optionally transforms it, and then submits the resulting dataset to the Data Consumer.

-Note that a future update to the Bulk Export specification may incorporate the ability to specify a Bulk Submit endpoint in a Bulk Export [kick-off request](https://build.fhir.org/ig/HL7/bulk-data/export.html#bulk-data-kick-off-request) and have the export server directly initiate submission with the Bulk Submit operation when the export is complete.

 ### Roles